Keep Your Home Free From Condensation and Mould

 - If you need to dry laundry indoors, do this in a closed room where you can open a window – the bathroom is best

-- Make sure air can circulate by leaving gaps between the wall and ALL furniture and belongings and keep a warm home (ideally between 16 °C (?) to 21°C).
+- Make sure air can circulate by leaving gaps between the wall and ALL furniture and belongings and keep a warm home.

 - Don’t overfill your wardrobes so air can circulate inside.

-If you do have mould growing, you must clean it off straight away to minimise any health risk.
-It is reasonably safe to clean this with a fungicidal mould spray, which will be available in most supermarkets and local hardware shops.
+If you do have mould growing, cleaning it off straight away will help to minimise any health risk.
+It is reasonably safe to clean with a fungicidal mould spray, which will be available in most supermarkets and local hardware shops.

-Bleaches and vinegar sprays will clean mould off the surface but may not kill the spores which means the mould is more likely to return.
+Bleaches and vinegar sprays will clean mould off the surface but may not kill the spores which means it's more likely to return.

 -